-I knew Barcelona would be unique based on what I knew of Anton Gaudí’s architecture, but I didn’t anticipate how much I would fall in love with it.
+I knew Barcelona would be unique based on what I knew of Antoni Gaudí’s architecture, but I didn’t anticipate how much I would fall in love with it.
 The energy of the crowds, the winding streets of the old town, and the beautiful new and old buildings sprinkled throughout — it’s an unforgettable, vibrant city.
-Plus, with great shopping and culture, running out of things to do in Barcelona is nearly impossible!
+Plus, with great shopping and culture, (and city views like this one from Grand Hotel Central, above) running out of things to do in Barcelona is nearly impossible!
 Here’s my take on what you simply can’t miss there…

 With Gaudí fresh on the mind, make your way over to La Sagrada Familia.
 This church took my breath away — it’s truly incredible in person!
 The church has been under construction for over one hundred years, but don’t let that stop you from taking the walking tour so you can fully experience it.
 I suggest booking tickets in advance for both La Sagrada Familia and Park Guell.